LeadSimple/propertyware/docs/LeasesApi.md

   post_date_end: Date.parse('2013-10-20'), # Date | Filters results to any transaction with a start date on or prior to the date specified.
   portfolio_id: 789, # Integer | Filters results associated with a specific portfolio.
   lease_id: 789, # Integer | Filters results with Lease ID.
-  status: 'status_example' # String | Filters results to with Lease Status.
+  status: 'status_example', # String | Filters results to with Lease Status.
+  gl_account_id: 789 # Integer | Filters results with GLAccount ID.
 }

 begin